What does my baby look like in week 20?

 Noticed a dark vertical line going up your belly?
 This is called a linea nigra and sometimes appears around this time.
 It's nothing to worry about and will disappear eventually after the birth.

-It's not uncommon for women to become mentally unwell in pregnancy even if you have never had an issue with your mental health before.
+It's not uncommon for women to become mentally unwell in pregnancy, even if you have never had an issue with your mental health before.
+You may find it helpful to complete a pregnancy and post-birth wellbeing plan to help you think about your mental wellbeing.
+It will also help you think ahead for after the birth.

 What to do in week 20